 Our ability to invest in our community was made possible by our continued focus on the safety and soundness of our Credit Union.
 We always remember that the financial health of our members comes first and opens up opportunity for all.

 On behalf of the Board of Directors, we thank our employees for a prosperous year and look forward to achieving another year of growth for each member and our community as a whole.

 I have the pleasure of chairing OnPoint Community Credit Union’s Supervisory Committee.
 We are a four-member committee and we meet quarterly during the year.

 To accomplish this, the Supervisory Committee arranges a comprehensive annual audit to ensure OnPoint’s financial statements meet all financial reporting objectives.
 The 2018 audit was performed by Moss Adams, LLP.
 Moss Adams supports the Supervisory Committee, Board and staff with both their accounting expertise and their thorough understanding of the credit union industry.

-Upon completion of the 2017 audit, the Supervisory Committee reviewed the details of the audited financial statements and asked the auditors and staff questions.
+Upon completion of the 2018 audit, the Supervisory Committee reviewed the details of the audited financial statements and asked the auditors and staff questions.
 All questions were answered candidly and completely.
-You’ll find a summary of the financial results included in OnPoint’s 2017 Annual Report.
+You’ll find a summary of the financial results included in OnPoint’s 2018 Annual Report.

-I’m pleased to report that OnPoint has received an “unqualified opinion” from Moss Adams.
+I’m pleased to report OnPoint has received an “unqualified opinion” from Moss Adams.
 This is the best audit result possible, and means that OnPoint Community Credit Union’s financial statements are presented in conformity with generally accepted accounting principles.

-The results of this audit, combined with the periodic verification of members’ accounts, have provided the Supervisory Committee with assurance that the financial statements prepared by credit union management accurately and completely reflect the strong financial condition of our credit union.
+The results of this audit, combined with the periodic verification of members’ accounts, have provided the Supervisory Committee with assurance that the financial statements prepared by Credit Union management accurately and completely reflect the strong financial condition of our Credit Union.